If you're renovating your home, here are some helpful tips and useful advice regarding electrical service to keep in mind.

 Renovation Electricity Checklist

-Use our Appendix D online form to set up a new account or update an existing account.
+Use our Account Information Form –New Construction (Appendix D) to set up a new account or update an existing account.
 It’s important to give us at least 10 business days advance notice.
 This will ensure that your account information is accurate and that you have electrical service when you need it.

 Before you get started, you will need to have one of the following government issued identification on hand: